mehulagg/gitlab/doc/ci/environments/index.md

   use `$CI_ENVIRONMENT_SLUG` instead.
 The `$CI_ENVIRONMENT_SLUG` variable is guaranteed to be unique.

 You do not have to use the same prefix or only slashes (`/`) in the dynamic environment name.
-However, when you use this format, you can use the [grouping similar environments](#grouping-similar-environments) feature.
+However, when you use this format, you can [group similar environments](#group-similar-environments).

 NOTE:
 Some variables cannot be used as environment names or URLs.